Body believed to be that of missing Tahoe-area woman found off Mt. Rose Highway

 Clifford and Portella-Wright lived together, the sheriff's office said.
 He had also been named as a person of interest in her disappearance.

 A drone found the body believed to be that of Portella-Wright down a steep embankment.
-Crews are now working to recover the body.
+Crews recovered the body.

 Clifford has been booked into Placer County Jail for homicide in connection to Portella-Wright's death, the sheriff's office says.